Wait statistics = Data

 By clicking at the Show baseline button, the user can immediately get a better perspective and some crucial details about SQL Server wait types that could look as the cause of the problem

-As it can be seen now, the CXPACKET wait type values, although “high”, are actually within a normal historic range for that specific period of time.
-If we want to check the situation with ASYNC_NETWORK_IO wait type which is also indicated as the potential problem, just click on that wait type in the legend of the chart
+As it can be seen now, the ASYNC_NETWORK_IO wait type values, although “high”, are actually within a normal historic range for that specific period of time.
+If we want to check the situation with SOS_SCHEDULER_YIELD wait type which is also indicated as the potential problem, just click on that wait type in the legend of the chart:

 We get similar results with this wait type.